 - Your laptop computer

-- Crucial® laptop memory
+- Compatible Crucial laptop memory

 - Owner’s manual

-5. Hold the power button for 5 seconds.
+Press the power button for 5 seconds.
 This discharges any residual electricity still in the system.
 If your battery is not removable, there’s no need to hold the power button down.

-You should also take pictures with your phone to see where cables or screws are attached to make it easier to put back together.
+You should also take pictures with your phone to see where cables or screws are attached to make it easier to put them back together.

 Pull the side clips away from the module to release it.
 Then take the RAM modules out of the slots.

-10. Close the laptop case and reinstall the battery.
+10. Close the laptop case and reinstall the battery